August 7th 2020

 2. Preparation is key

 Clean out your cupboards and fridge at home.
-If you have others who do not wish to partake in this clean eating plan then allocate a cupboard for their junk and tell yourself that it’s strictly off limits.
+If you have others who do not wish to partake in this eating plan then allocate a cupboard for their junk and tell yourself that it’s strictly off limits.

 3. Stock up on real food

 Real food is food in its most natural form, that’s as fresh as possible, seasonal and preferably organic.
 You shouldn’t be eating anything pre-prepared, certainly nothing with a health claim on the front, no low fat, fat-free or diet products and nothing with added sugar.
 Instead we are talking fresh fruit, vegetables, eggs, meat, poultry, fish, nuts, seeds and a few wholegrains.
-If you don’t have access to clean foods then you are more likely to fall off the wagon so it’s essential to stock up on what you can eat each week.
+If you don’t have access to these foods then you are more likely to fall off the wagon so it’s essential to stock up on what you can eat each week.

 4. Aim for the rainbow!